Responsibilities of a Teacher or Trainer

 To communicate effectively

-Communication is to get your message through verbally and non-verbally.
-A teacher’s main job is to let his/her students absorb the message that is being delivered to them for which outstanding communication skill are required.
-The teacher should be well versed at the subject they teach.
-The teachers should firstly believe that whatever they have studied is now outdated and should have the proficiency of the technological advancements.
+Communication is to get your message verbally and non-verbally.
+A teacher’s main job is to let his/her students absorb the message that is being delivered to them for which outstanding communication skill is required.
+The teacher should be well versed in the subject they teach.
+The teachers should first believe that whatever they have studied is now outdated and should have the proficiency of the technological advancements.
 However, digital communication is greatly reducing the need to teach by being present physically.
-The communication skills and body language have operated differently in digital teaching as the teacher is not physically present while the lesson is being taught.
+Communication skills and body language have operated differently in digital teaching as the teacher is not physically present while the lesson is being taught.
 In those communications the tone of writing, use of language and graphics then replaces the cues you would pick up in direct communication.
-Secondly, the teachers must do their own SWOT analysis in order to satisfactorily meet the students' needs via a digital platform and should make an effort to address all their weaknesses, if any.
+Secondly, the teachers must do their own SWOT analysis to satisfactorily meet the students' needs via a digital platform and should make an effort to address all their weaknesses, if any.

 Teachers/trainers not only have to communicate with the students but also with their parents and the school management.
 The teachers have to have verbal and written contact with the parents concerning the weaknesses and strengths of the students.
 This is to let the guardians know about the personal and academic progress of their students or employee.
-Also, dialogue with colleagues is important as it helps every teacher to develop professionally because it gives a chance to plan coaching in a better way.
-Moreover, group work helps in bringing up innovative ideas and to plan the syllabus more appropriately.
+Also, dialogue with colleagues is important as it helps every teacher to develop professionally because it gives a chance to plan to coach in a better way.
+Moreover, group work helps in bringing up innovative ideas and planning the syllabus more appropriately.